Types of fostering

 Belinda's story

-Belinda decided to become a short-term (or task centred) foster carer.
-This means that she takes children for one night or up to a stay of several months while the local authority determines where the best long-term match would be.
+Belinda decided to become a short term foster carer.
+This means that she takes children for one night or up to a stay of several months while the local authority determines where the best long term match would be.

 At first she thought that this would be a good way to get a taste for what foster care was all about.
 Belinda has been fostering for 11 years now and can’t imagine doing anything else!

-She has continued to be a task centred foster carer as she loves being able to help a range of children and is great at preparing them for moving on to a longer term home match.
-Her favourite moments are when her work ends with looked after children being reunited with their birth parents or finding a great life with a future adoptive or long-term fostering family.
+She has continued to be a short term foster carer as she loves being able to help a range of children and is great at preparing them for moving on to a longer term home match.
+Her favourite moments are when her work ends with looked after children being reunited with their birth parents or finding a great life with a future adoptive or long term fostering family.

 Belinda is often called upon with little notice when there is a need to quickly find a home for a child to stay.
 She is a calm and adaptable person, so this doesn’t phase her.